Doja Cat, Cynthia Erivo led the fashion march at the Grammys

 Erivo's gown included a low cutout at the front with a gold bib effect at the top and a gold belt, while DaBaby brightened up a drastically pared-down red carpet in a bright mustard and green floral suit from Dolce & Gabbana.

-Dua Lipo also sparkled, in a pink sequin Versace gown with a butterfly motif.
+Dua Lipa also sparkled, in a pink sequin Versace gown with a butterfly motif.
 The body-skimming gown included cutouts at the hips and a sexy high slit.

 “It was really cool to collaborate,” she said.